acmesecorg/metacrack/CATALOG.md

 Values in input files should be seperated by a ':' character.

   > **Note**<br>
-  > Data is stored using the cross platform [FASTER](https://microsoft.github.io/FASTER/) key value store.
+  > Data is stored using the cross platform [RocksDB](https://github.com/facebook/rocksdb) key value store via [RocksDB sharp](https://github.com/curiosity-ai/rocksdb-sharp).
 It is not possible to browse the data at this time.

 ## Usage